 A collision analysis identifies the locations and roadways near the school where the highest concentration of collisions and most severe injury collisions have occurred.
 Data for San Mateo County should be drawn from the Transportation Injury Mapping System (TIMS), which pulls data from the Statewide Integrated Traffic Records System (SWITRS), a California State database that contains information on collision attributes and locations.
-Data from TIMS should be downloaded for the most recent five-year period to better inform collision patterns over time.
+Data from TIMS should be downloaded for the most recent fiveyear period to better inform collision patterns over time.
 While it is important to analyze all collisions, it is particularly useful to analyze bicycle- and pedestrian-involved collisions and collisions that resulted in fatalities or severe injuries, also known as KSI collisions.
-Those results will inform Slow Speed School Zone recommendations as well as project prioritization.
+Those results will inform Slowing Speeds in School Zones recommendations as well as project prioritization.

-The San Mateo County Safe Routes to School High Injury Network Report-which identifies the roadways near schools with the highest frequency and severity of collisions involving youth and people walking and biking-can also serve as a point of reference for developing a Slow Speed School Zones plan.
-Streets near the school that are part of the youth-based high injury network may overlap with Slow Speed School Zone recommendations.
+The San Mateo County Safe Ponderosa Elementary Routes to School High Injury (SSFUSD) Network Report-which identifies the roadways near schools with the highest frequency and severity of collisions involving youth and people walking and biking-can also serve as a point of reference for developing a Slowing Speeds in School Zones plan.
+Streets near the school that are part of the youth-based high injury network may overlap with Slowing Speeds in School Zones recommendations.
 It is important to identify and prioritize these locations for improvements because they may have the most impact on safety.